 Is sealed and unsealed roads for which council is the responsible road authority under the Road Management Act 2004.
 It includes right-of-ways and laneways.

 Input indicator - Population

-Australian Bureau of Statistics - Population Estimates by Local Government Area
+Australian Bureau of Statistics - Population Estimates by Local Government Area growth assumptions adopted by Council.

 Asset register or road management system